Kshitiz-Sharma/mars-notebooks/sample-notebooks/source/cygwin.sh.md

 mars-load-dep logging
 ```

-## TODO
+### TODO
-- ??
+- Document the elements of the prompt string.
+What do the various special codes represent?

+### Conventions
+- The function names are written in a way to aid auto-completion on shell.
+So `Cygwin-pid-get-by-process-name` is preferred to more grammatically correct `cygwin-get-pid-by-process-name`.
+This allows typing `cygwin` on the shell and then tabbing to view all the cygwin related functions.
+Then typing `pid` and tabbing to see PID management functions.

+# Config
-# Prompt
+### Prompt
-- Replace the default cygwin prompt `kshar@DESKTOP-9ORBQI8 /cygdrive/c/Windows` with a more concise `kshar /cygdrive/c/Windows`
+- Replace the default Cygwin prompt, which looks like `kshar@DESKTOP-9ORBQI8 /cygdrive/c/Windows` with a more concise `kshar /cygdrive/c/Windows`.

 ```shell
 export PS1='\[\e]0;\w\a\]\n\[\e[32m\]\u \[\e[33m\]\w\[\e[0m\]\n\$ '
 ```

 # Shortcuts
 ### Improved clip
 - Function to read/write to windows clipboard from CLI
 - When used with a pipe directs the input coming on *STDIN* to the windows clip utility
-- Otherwise invokes the cygwin clipboard device to print out clipboard contents to stdout
+- Otherwise invokes the Cygwin clipboard device to print out clipboard contents to stdout

->Usage:
+>**Usage**:
 echo 'text to be copied to clipboard' | clip <br>
 clip # Outputs 'text to be copied to clipboard' <br>